raypettit57/CS1110_students/uvage_documentation.md

 logo = uvage.from_image(0, 0, "https://www.python.org/static/img/python-logo.png")
 ````

-Every uvage program should end with an event loop.
-There are a lot of pieces to making these work, so uvage adds a simpler version:
+Every uvage program should end with an event loop, this is often named `tick`:

 ````python
 # make a parameter-less method that will be called every frame.